skj092/cuda-programming/README.md

 Day 7:
 - Add two vector using shared memory in python.
 - Add two vector using shared memory in python.

+Day 8:
+- Add two vector using shared memory in cuda.
+- Add two vector using shared memory in cuda.